cloudberry-contrib/cbcopy/README.md

 If the tables you are migrating depend on certain global objects (such as tablespaces), there are two ways to handle this:

-1. Include the `--with-global-metadata` option (default: false) during migration, which will automatically create these global objects in the target database.
+1. Include the `--with-global-metadata` option (default: false) during migration, which will automatically create these global objects in the destination database.

-2. If you choose not to use `--with-global-metadata`, you must manually create these global objects in the target database before running the migration.
+2. If you choose not to use `--with-global-metadata`, you must manually create these global objects in the destination database before running the migration.
 For example:
    ```sql
    -- If your tables use custom tablespaces, create them first:
    CREATE TABLESPACE custom_tablespace LOCATION '/path/to/tablespace';
    ```

-If neither option is taken, the creation of dependent tables in the target database will fail with errors like "tablespace 'custom_tablespace' does not exist".
+If neither option is taken, the creation of dependent tables in the destination database will fail with errors like "tablespace 'custom_tablespace' does not exist".

 ### Role
-If you want to change the ownership of the tables during migration without creating identical roles in the target database (by disabling the `--with-global-metadata` option), you need to:
+If you want to change the ownership of the tables during migration without creating identical roles in the destination database (by disabling the `--with-global-metadata` option), you need to:

-1. First create the target roles in the target database
+1. First create the target roles in the destination database
 2. Use the `--owner-mapping-file` to specify the mapping between source and target roles

 For example, if you have a mapping file with: